-Welcome to the School of Education's website, where you can read about our comprehensive programme of world-leading research, outstanding initial teacher education and innovative taught courses.
+Welcome to the School of Education's website, where you can read about our comprehensive programme of world-leading research, outstanding initial teacher education, and innovative taught courses.

 The School of Education has a long history of both teacher education and adult education that stretches back over 100 years.
-We are now located on the award-winning Jubilee Campus and enjoy strong partnerships with many schools and other organisations locally, nationally and internationally.
+We are located on the award-winning Jubilee Campus and enjoy strong partnerships with many schools and other organisations locally, nationally and internationally.

-As well as training 300 new teachers each year in the UK, we run an innovative PGCEi course in 15 countries.
+As well as training 300 new teachers each year in the UK, we run an innovative PGCEi course in 11 countries.

 We have a longstanding relationship with UNESCO, several large-scale European projects, and strong connections to US funders, including the Bill and Melinda Gates Foundation.

 Whatever the purpose of your visit, I hope that these pages are helpful.
 If you would like any further information then please do not hesitate to get in touch.

-Head of School and Professor of Education
+Head of School